Alfred E. Smith Memorial Foundation Dinner: History

 In 1996 and 2004, the Archdiocese of New York chose not to invite the presidential candidates.
 In 1996, this was reportedly because Cardinal John Joseph O'Connor was angry at Democratic nominee Bill Clinton for vetoing a bill outlawing some late-term abortions.
 The organizers' explanation was that the candidates had been unable to commit to attending the dinner.
-The vice-presidential candidates spoke instead.
+The vice presidential candidates, Al Gore and Jack Kemp, spoke instead.
 In 2004, Archdiocese spokesman Joseph Zwilling explained that the candidates were not invited because "the issues in this year's campaign could provoke division and disagreement," but some speculated that the decision was due to Democratic nominee (and Roman Catholic) John Kerry's pro-choice stance on abortion.

-On October 20, 2016, Hillary Clinton and Donald Trump spoke at the dinner which was hosted by Cardinal Timothy M. Dolan who was seated between the two presidential candidates during the event.
-During the dinner, Trump made numerous remarks about Hillary Clinton, including references to the hacking of the email server of the Democratic National Committee, her supposed corruption, and her back room dealings with Wall Street elites.
+On October 20, 2016, Hillary Clinton and Donald Trump spoke at the dinner which was hosted by Cardinal Timothy M. Dolan, who was seated between the two presidential candidates during the event.
+During the dinner, Trump made numerous "off-color" remarks about Hillary Clinton, including references to the hacking of the email server of the Democratic National Committee, unsupported allegations of corruption, and a claim that Clinton "hates Catholics".
+His remarks drew boos and heckling from guests, prompting veteran GOP operative Ed Rollins to comment: "he didn’t quite understand the audience".
 The 2016 dinner drew 10.3 million viewers and raised a record-breaking $6 million for Catholic charities.

-The 2020 dinner occurred in a virtual format, due to the COVID-19 pandemic in New York City, and the traditional roast-like nature was abandoned; still, it was attended by Joe Biden and Trump; both men discussed Catholicism.
+The 2020 dinner occurred in a virtual format, due to the COVID-19 pandemic in New York City, and the traditional roast-like nature was abandoned.
+Trump and Joe Biden attended virtually; both men discussed Catholicism.

+Kamala Harris did not attend the 2024 dinner and instead sent a pre-recorded message to play during the event.
+She was the first major-party presidential candidate to skip the dinner since Walter Mondale in 1984.
+Donald Trump, who attended the dinner, called Harris' decision not to attend "deeply disrespectful", while Archbishop of New York Cardinal Timothy M. Dolan expressed his disappointment and pointed out that Mondale lost 49 states.